jrandersen/revit_to_airtable/README.md

 &nbsp;

-## Tutorial, Getting our application up and running
+## Getting our application up and running
 ### Sprint One

 - [Sprint 1](sprints/sprint1/sprint1.md) - Get a custom tab, panel & button wired up in Revit UI